DrexelTriangle/TriangleX/README.md

 All notable changes to this project will be documented in this file.
 The format is based on [Keep a Changelog](http://keepachangelog.com/)

+## [Unreleased changes]
+- Changed sidebars to use dynamic widget areas instead of hard-coded functions

 ## [1.0.0] - 2017-06-20
 - Initial Release